onflow/hybrid-custody-scaffold/README.md

 ## Walletless Onboarding

-Now that we have a funded dev account and we've configured it with the necessary resources & Capabilities we can create new accounts on Flow.
+Now that we have a funded dev account and we've configured it with the necessary resources & Capabilities, we can create new app-controlled accounts on Flow.
 [Walletless onboarding](./transactions/walletless_onboarding.cdc) is really pretty simple - you're creating an account, funding its creation and taking care custody on behalf of your user.

 But first, we'll need to generate the key to add to the account.